Draco1js/OOP-Project/README.md

 - [x] BUG: Player 0 (blue) wins every time
 - [x] BUG: Blocking is buggy when crouching, refactor to have separate key
 - [x] BUG: Duck-punch does not work
-- [X] FEATURE: when attacking top-left text should be removed.
+- [ ] FEATURE: when attacking top-left text should be removed.
-- [X] FEATURE: Duck attack not working
+- [ ] FEATURE: Duck attack not working
-- [ ] Jump state, stuck issue
-- [ ] Add background
-- [ ] Add sound effects
-- [ ] ESC button should not cancel game directly
 - [ ] FEATURE: Animations and spritesheets

 ### Members: